UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: The qualifying system of the Champions League

 There is another way to obtain a berth in the group stage.
 The English Premier League received four places in the 2005/06 season, however, the winner of the 2004/05 Champions League, Liverpool, finished only fifth in the championship.
 Therefore, UEFA made a one-off exception by allowing the team to defend its title and amended the qualification criteria such that the Champions League titleholder has a slot in the next season.
 Analogously, the winner of the UEFA Europa League from the previous season entered the play-off round of the League Path in the three seasons played between 2015 and 2018, while it directly qualifies for the group stage of the Champions League since the 2018/19 season.

 Both policies can create a vacant slot somewhere in the qualifying system if a titleholder also qualifies from its domestic championship.
-Filling the vacancy is a nontrivial task since it may lead to incentive incompatibility \citep{DagaevSonin2018}, for instance, in the Champions League between 2015 and 2018 \citep{Csato2019b}.
-The exact rules are described in \citet[Article~3]{UEFA2017b} for the 2017/18 and \citet[Article~3]{UEFA2018a} for the 2018/19 seasons.
-For the sake of simplicity, the Champions League titleholder is assumed to qualify for the group stage through its domestic championship in all our simulations.\footnote{~There were two exceptions after the case of Liverpool in 2005: AC Milan would have qualified only for the third qualifying round of the 2007/08 Champions League as being the fourth team in Italy, while Chelsea failed to qualify for the 2012/13 Champions League as being the sixth team in the 2011/12 Premier League.} Because a vacancy created in the group stage by the Europa League titleholder was filled via rebalancing the League Path, it is enough to exclude the case that this team is the champion of a national association ranked 12th or lower, which seems reasonable, too.
+Filling the vacancy is a nontrivial task since it may lead to incentive incompatibility \citep{DagaevSonin2018}, for instance, in the Champions League between 2015 and 2018 \citep{Csato2019c}.
+For the sake of simplicity, the Champions League titleholder is assumed to qualify for the group stage through its domestic championship in all our simulations.\footnote{~There were two exceptions after the case of Liverpool in 2005: AC Milan would have qualified only for the third qualifying round of the 2007/08 Champions League as being the fourth team in Italy, while Chelsea failed to qualify for the 2012/13 Champions League as being the sixth team in the 2011/12 Premier League.} Because a vacancy created in the group stage by the Europa League titleholder is filled via rebalancing the League Path, it is sufficient to assume that this team is not the champion of a national association ranked 12th or lower, which seems reasonable, too.

-The number of UEFA member associations competing in the Champions League is fixed at $55$ only from the 2017/18 season when the champion of Kosovo joined.

-The Champions League qualification is regulated in three-year cycles since 2012, namely, the access list that allocates the slots available for a given rank among the national associations is unchanged for three seasons (2012-15, 2015-18, 2018-21).
+The Champions League qualification is regulated in three-year cycles since 2012, namely, the access list that allocates the slots available for a given rank among the national associations is unchanged for three seasons (2012-15, 2015-18, 2018-21, 2022-24).
 On the other hand, the actual ranking is updated every year.
-For example, the 11th association was the Czech Republic in the 2018/19 and Austria in the 2019/20 season, thus Viktoria Plze{\v n} and Salzburg directly entered the group stage in these seasons, respectively.
+For example, the 11th association was the Netherlands in the 2020/21 and Turkey in the 2021/22 season, thus Ajax and Be{\c s}ikta{\c s} directly entered the group stage in these seasons, respectively.

-The access list has seen a substantial modification between the 2015-18 and 2018-21 cycles.
-The impact of this change on the Champions Path, that is, on the probability of qualification for the champions of lower-ranked leagues, will be evaluated in this paper.
+Since 2009, the qualification has seen the only substantial reform between the 2015-18 and 2018-21 cycles.
+The impact of this change on the Champions Path, that is, on the probability of qualification for the champions of lower-ranked leagues, will be evaluated in the current paper.